ElMagdo/PureReact/Task3/GithubFileList/readMe.md

-create a new component that replicates GitHub’s file list.
+Create a new component that replicates GitHub’s file list.
 It’s what you see at the top of every GitHub repository: